 4. Reverse Prayer Pose for Deep Wrist Flexibility

-This pose, Paschima Namaskarasana, deeply stretches wrists.
+This pose, Paschim Namaskarasana (Reverse Prayer Pose), deeply stretches the wrists.

 - Seated or Standing: Choose a comfortable position.